 IMG_1762

-Located at 316 E. Elmwood Ave, near the Palmer Museum of History and Art/Visitors Center and within Palmer’s Historic District, the Colony House Museum and outbuildings display rural life in the Matanuska Valley during the heyday of the Colony.
+Located at 316 E. Elmwood Ave, within Palmer’s Historic District, the Colony House Museum and outbuildings display rural life in the Matanuska Valley during the heyday of the Colony.

-While originally the home of Oscar and Irene Beylund on tract 94, this house, one of five styles available, reflects an average colonist family’s home.
+While originally the home of Oscar and Irene Beylund on tract 94, this house, one of five styles available, reflects a typical colonist family home.

 The Matanuska Colony, the largest New Deal Resettlement project, involved moving 203 families from the Midwest to the Matanuska Valley to establish a farming community.
-An event of national interest in 1935, continues to fascinate the public and is the subject of the PBS film documentary, Alaska Far Away.
+An event of national interest in 1935, it continues to fascinate visitors and is the subject of the PBS film documentary, Alaska Far Away.

 June 1 – August 31